surfstudio/ocean/README.md

 ---

-Let's see how the original cookiecutter is structured:

 <details>
-    <summary>`cookiecutter-data-science`'s structure</summary>
+    <summary>Let's see how the original cookiecutter is structured:</summary>

 ```
 ├── LICENSE